 USE SHORT, MEDIUM, AND LONG TERM GOALS TO TAKE THE HILL!

 I hope this post helps create a few ideas on how you can get after your goals, make progress, and stay sane.
-This thinking process is loosely based on Agile framework and project management which I interact with professionally.
+This thinking process is loosely based on the Agile framework and project management which I interact with professionally.
 I have modified it here for my family financial matters, and I hope it serves you well!

 Goals are an effective tool to use to accomplish any range of activities.
 When done well, they also keep us honest, and they keep our overall efforts aligned with what we desire.